 Rates are subject to change based on vendor contract.

-Blackberry phones, iPhones and Windows Mobile devices can be configured to connect to UB e-mail.
-More details.
+Mobile devices and phones can be configured to connect to UB e-mail.
+Click here for details.

-Note: Blackberry Enterprise Service (BES) will no longer be available after 12/31/13.
+Note: Blackberry Enterprise Service (BES) is no longer available.

 Optional equipment such as headphones or longer cords for the handset can be purchased directly from vendors.
 Plantronics provides a variety of phone accessories.